syncthing/docs/dev/issues.rst

     The issue is caused by or requires changes to the build system (scripts or Docker image).

-docs
-    Something requires documenting.

-easy
-    This could be easily fixed, probably an hour's work or less.
-    These issues are good starting points for new contributors.

 enhancement
     This is a new feature or an improvement of some kind, as opposed to a problem (bug).

+frozen-due-to-age
+    This is set automatically on issues when they have been closed untouched for a long time, together with the issue being locked against discussion.

+good-first-issue
+    These issues are good starting points for new contributors.
+They are contained in scope and size, and it should be clear what is the desired outcome.

 not-our-bug
     Rare and temporary label used only when we want to keep an issue open for visibility, but the real problem is somewhere else.